 - Pharmaceutical advice ID

 - Date/Time of advice

 - Zero, one or more detected problems

-A problem can be a supply problem (suspended medication, out-of-stock...), a legal issue (medication recalled or not allowed under certain conditions), or a medical issue (redundancy, interaction, contra-indication, overdose, adverse effect, etc.)
+- 480 A problem can be a supply problem (suspended medication, out-of-stock, etc.), a legal issue (medication recalled or not allowed under certain conditions), or a medical issue (redundancy, interaction, contra-indication, overdose, adverse effect, etc.)

+- Summary of physician/pharmacist discussion (by phone, mail, messages, etc.)